tangentsoft/pidp8i/README.md

 ## Using the Software

 For the most part, this software distribution works like the upstream [2015.12.15 distribution][usd].
-The major differences are that all of the commands for starting, stopping, and re-entering the simulator use `pidp8i` in their name.
+One major difference from the user's point of view is that all of the commands for starting, stopping, and re-entering the simulator use `pidp8i` in their name:

 1. To start the simulator: